LArkema/dctransistor_website/preorder.md

 Before ordering, be sure to read and understand the [Terms of Service and Privacy Policy](/terms-and-privacy).
 Importantly, a power supply is *not* included.

 ## Pay What You Can Pricing
 All DCTransistor Boards are currently pay-what-you-can so that everyone who wants a board can get one, with a range of $50-$250.
-I've set a recommended price of $75 which I believe fairly covers my costs, keeps the boards accessibly priced, and lets me share my appreciation for DC with members of the community who need it more. *All purchases above $150 will go directly to a DC-based mutual aid or other community organization*.
+I've set a recommended price of $75 which I believe fairly covers my costs, keeps the boards accessibly priced, and lets me share my love of DC with my neighbors. *All purchases above $150 will go directly to a DC-based mutual aid or other community organization*.

 ### Price Breakdown
 For context, each board will cost around $22 to make and ship to me, another $1 or so to ship to you, and $2.48 to have your payment processed.
 In addition, I've put about $900 into board prototypes, supplies, and other up-front costs, so $9 from each board in my first batch of 100 will recoup those.
 At the recommended price point of $75, another $16.25 will go to taxes, leaving $24.25 to do as I please.